-Visual Studies is a studio emphasis area in the Art and Design Department at GVSU.
-We offer six studio courses to both Art and Non-Art Majors.
-NON-ART MAJORS are WELCOME for real studio art learning.
+Visual Studies is a studio emphasis area in the Department of Visual and Media Arts at GVSU.
+We offer six studio courses to both Studio Art and Non-Studio-Art Majors.
+NON-Studio-ART MAJORS are WELCOME for real studio art learning.
 These courses do not require traditional art skills like drawing.
 Art Majors may select Visual Studies as their emphasis area in the BFA Program or take the courses as electives.

 Visual Studies reflects interdisciplinary approaches to making art that address significant aspects of contemporary life.
 One is the increasingly flexible use of space and context.
 In Space Studio, Civic Studio, and Curatorial Studio we design special contexts and engagements in the creation of culture.